Skip to main content

 We give you the tools and resources you need

-The Kete suite of tools and resources are available exclusively for schools and kura, enabling them to progress with confidence online.
-Register with a school email to unlock access.
+The Kete suite of tools and resources allows schools, kura and homeschoolers to progress with confidence online

 Advice and resources for developing an online safety culture, preventing harm and minimising the impact when incidents happen